ansys/pyacp/doc/source/user_guide/howto/visualize_model.rst

     Scalar data
     '''''''''''

-    You can convert Scalar data to a PyVista mesh using the :meth:`get_pyvista_mesh <.ScalarData.get_pyvista_mesh>` method.
+    You can convert scalar data to a PyVista mesh using the :meth:`get_pyvista_mesh <.ScalarData.get_pyvista_mesh>` method.
 This method requires the base model mesh.

     For example, you may plot the total thickness of the model using the following code: